-TreatmentIs a caput succedaneum skull hemorrhage something to worry about and does this type of birth injury require treatment?
-A skull hemorrhage birth injury does not require treatment unless there are other complications.
+TreatmentIs a cephalohematoma or caput succedaneum skull hemorrhage something to worry about and does this type of birth injury require treatment?
+A cephalohematoma hemorrhage or birth injury does not require treatment unless there are other complications.

-Difference Between The Two HemorrhagesCaput Succedaneum skull hemorrhages or birth injuries differ from a cephalohematoma birth injury in that the hemorrhages last only a few days after birth providing there are no complications and the skull lump or lumps disappear far quicker than the other.
+Difference Between The Two HemorrhagesCaput Succedaneum skull hemorrhages or birth injuries differ from a cephalohematoma birth injury in that the skull hemorrhages last only a few days after birth providing there are no complications and the skull lump or lumps disappear far quicker than the other.

 Aside from a cephalohematoma skull hemorrhage, if forceps were used during the baby's delivery there may be also be a skull fracture which would be a complication in and of itself.

 Problems that can occur with a cephalohematoma hemorrhage or caput succedaneum birth injury are generally related to a skull fracture or brain injury in the baby, but problems like this are uncommon.